jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 ### Wouldn't it be better if you just become a freelancer?

 If I ever grow tired of my current job I just might.

+### You don't like pair programming?

+No, I do not, for many reasons I will not elaborate here.